sshsrn/Seeking-Roots/README.md

     <img src="https://user-images.githubusercontent.com/70385488/192114009-0830321a-d227-4a4d-8411-6c03b54d7ce6.png" />
 </div>

-### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
+### This repository aims to help code beginners with their first successful pull request and open-source contribution. :partying_face:

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!